Getting the Most Out of Your Single-Day Trip to Cedar Point

 There are two perks that do not require staying at a Cedar Point lodging facility.
 Because of that, they do come with an extra charge.

 The first is "Fast Lane".
-This does not apply to every single ride in the park, but it does apply to the most popular and formidable ones.
-Basically, you can buy your way into a special queue and bypass the normal lines.
+This does not apply to every single ride in the park, but it does apply to the most popular and formidable.
+In brief, you can buy your way into a special queue and bypass the normal lines.

 There is also a "Fast Lane Plus".
-This costs even more than "Fast Lane", in addition to the special queues, you also get unlimited rides on a few select roller coasters.
+This is an option where in addition to the special queues, you also get unlimited rides on a few select roller coasters.

 Best Times to Go

-The amount of business during its season can never be considered low, but there are times of the season, and times of the week where it is considerably more crowded than others.
-During the part of the season that it is open full time, May is the slowest month.
-The reason for this is it is cooler and there are many days where going on a 300 foot tall roller coaster that goes over 90 mph may be uncomfortable chilly.
+The amount of business during its season can never be considered low.
+However, there are times of the season and times of the week where it is considerably more crowded than others.
+During the part of the season that it is open full time, May tends to be the slowest month.
+The reason being is that it is cooler, and there are many days where going on a 300 foot tall roller coaster that goes over 90 mph may be uncomfortably chilly.
 There will be less extended stayers who plan on going to Soak City, the beach, or parasailing for the same reason.

-In addition, to get on the most rides possible, there are also optimal times of the week to make your visit.
-Cedar Point is definitely most crowded on weekends, you will get substantially less riding time if you go either Saturday or Sunday.
-I would strongly recommend against a weekend trip unless you are making it the entire weekend or a three day stay, but this time of week is very ill suited for single day outings.
+To get on the most rides possible, there are also optimal times of the week to make your visit.
+Cedar Point is definitely most crowded on weekends, so you will get substantially less riding time if you go either Saturday or Sunday.
+I would strongly recommend against a weekend trip unless you are making it the entire weekend or a three day stay.
 There will also be extended stayers who take a vacation day on either Friday or Monday for a long weekend at Cedar Point with their families.
 Monday and Friday are less busy than the weekend days, but more busy than the middle of the week.
-To minimize your crowd time, it is best to go Tuesday, Wednesday, or Thursday.
-That is not the preferred time of the week for people to take a single vacation day off work, but if you place a high priority on going on the maximum number of rides and minimizing waits, that is the best time.
+To minimize your waiting time, it is usually best to go Tuesday, Wednesday, or Thursday.
+That is not the preferred time of the week for people to take a single vacation day off work, but the most tractable if you place a high priority on going on the maximum number of rides and minimizing waits.
 This is especially true if you are not willing to pay the substantial extra fee for Fast Lane or Fast Lane Plus.

 Navigation of the Park

-It is very easy to fall into this hazard upon entrance into the park, especially if you are going in a large group.
-The group pays the fee, and enters the park, without a plan of attack.
+It is easy to fall into this hazard upon entrance into the park, especially if you are going in a large group.
+Everyone pays the fee, and enters the park without a plan of attack.
 There is a debate about where to go first.

 "How about the Raptor?"